awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 }
 ```

-### *GetItem* and JSON Documents<a name="GetItemJavaDocumentAPI.JSON"></a>
+### GetItem and JSON Documents<a name="GetItemJavaDocumentAPI.JSON"></a>

-In the [*PutItem* and JSON Documents](#PutItemJavaDocumentAPI.JSON) section, we stored a JSON document in a Map attribute named `VendorInfo`\.
-You can use the `getItem` method to retrieve the entire document in JSON format, or use document path notation to retrieve only some of the elements in the document\.
-The following Java code snippet demonstrates these techniques\.
+In the [PutItem and JSON Documents](#PutItemJavaDocumentAPI.JSON) section, you store a JSON document in a `Map` attribute named `VendorInfo`\.
+You can use the `getItem` method to retrieve the entire document in JSON format\.
+Or you can use document path notation to retrieve only some of the elements in the document\.
+The following Java code example demonstrates these techniques\.

 ```
 GetItemSpec spec = new GetItemSpec()
     .withPrimaryKey("Id", 210);

 System.out.println("All vendor info:");
 spec.withProjectionExpression("VendorInfo");
 System.out.println(table.getItem(spec).toJSON());